kartikm/cv/cv.md

 ======
  Operating Systems:
 ```
     a.
-Linux: Packaging (Debian and derivate distributions), localization,
+Linux: Packaging (Debian and derivative distributions), localization,
        system administration, configuring and exposure to many fields like
        programming and porting.
     b.
 Mac OS X: Regular user.
 Familiar up to intermediate level.
 Exposure to